-Students having obtained a 4 or 5 on the Japanese AP exam will receive one credit upon completion of Japanese 140 with a minimum grade of B- in the course.
-The initial placement is based on a placement exam given by the Japanese program.
+Students having obtained a 4 or 5 on the Japanese AP exam will receive 1 credit upon completion of Japanese 140 with a minimum grade of a B- in the course.
+The initial placement is based on a placement exam by the Japanese Program.
 Students may be placed into Japanese 130 and still receive AP credit upon completion of 140.